Skip to content

 Digital Illustration Course: Student review, career journey, & advice

 Oliver Harbour tolerated his retail management job, but it didn't fulfill him.
 With a love of sci-fi and fantasy, he decided to pursue a career in the film and game industry where he could explore these realms.
-So, Oliver enrolled in CG Spectrum's Advanced Digital Illustration Course.
+So, Oliver enrolled in CG Spectrum's Digital Illustration Specialization Course.

 Before even graduating, Oliver scored his first freelance gig based on work he produced in class!
 Now he's working full-time as a freelance illustrator and has created art for clients including Marvel, Upper Deck, and Monumental.